huntlabs/hunt/README.md

 The details are [here](docs/benchmark.md).

 ## TODO
+- [ ] Clean up all the deprecated code after version 0.4 published
 - [ ] Performance improvement
 - [ ] Stablize APIs
 - [ ] More friendly APIs